clarkfitzg/course_planning/bigdata.md

 - packaging and software engineering.
     Students develop, install, use and test their own software.
     The emphasis should be on making software that's generalizable and reusable, rather than specific to a particular problem / analysis.
-- interfaces to compiled languages.
-    Interfacing from a high level language, (R or Python) to a lower level language, (C or Fortran).
-    This is likely a bit of a stretch.

 ## Roadmap